 Enrollment and Schedule Changes

 Prior to enrollment, a letter is sent to parents explaining the enrollment process and providing them the opportunity to discuss their student’s prospective schedule.

 Schedule Changes may be made prior to the 1st day of either semester.
 Schedule changes may be made by filling out the change request form in the Counselor’s Office.

 Changes will be considered until the capacity of the course is reached.

-The Compass test must be completed and meets the required score needed for enrollment in an LCC class, prior to the 1st day of the semester.
+The AccuPlacer test must be completed and meets the required score needed for enrollment in an LCC class, prior to the 1st day of the semester.

 Student’s enrolling in an LCC Class during the school day will be required to complete the course, or receive a grade of “F” for their High School Grade.